ibm-cloud-docs/vpc/vpn-create.md

         Subnet range overlap between local and peer subnets is not allowed.
         {: important}

+1. In the **Tunnel details** section (Dynamic route-based only), specify the tunnel and peer interface IPs required for dynamic routing with BGP.
+    * **Tunnel interface IP** - Specify the IP address that is assigned to the VPN gateway side of the VPN tunnel.
+    * **Peer interface IP** - Specify the IP address that is assigned to the remote network side of the VPN tunnel.
+This address is your on-premises device or peer VPN gateway.

+        The tunnel and peer interface IPs must be continuous and belong to the same `/30` subnet.
+This subnet provides four IP addresses, but the first (network address) and last (broadcast address) are reserved.
+For example, in the subnet `192.168.0.0/30`, usable IPs are `192.168.0.1` and `192.168.0.2`.
+If you assign `192.168.0.1` to the tunnel 1 interface, then you must assign `192.168.0.2` to peer 1 interface.
+Similarly, for Tunnel 2, use a different `/30` subnet, such as `192.168.0.4/30`.
+In this case, assign `192.168.0.5` to the tunnel 2 interface and `192.168.0.6` to the peer 2 interface.
+Also, the tunnel IPs used for setting up IPsec connections can't overlap with the CIDR range that is chosen for Transit Gateway connection.
+        {: note}

 1. In the **Dead peer detection** section, configure how the VPN gateway sends messages to check that the peer gateway is active.
 Specify the following information: